morphismtech/free-categories/Announcement.md

 Support for DDL gets you a long way, but not the whole way.
 As a first pass, you can say your migration system is just `Definition`s with the `Category` instance allowing you to chain your migrations together.
-But, a migration system needs to track which `Definition` has been run in the past and skip it.
+But, a migration system needs to track which migrations have been run in the past and safely skip them.
 That means you need to be able to do some processing on each migration in your chain.
 Composing the `Definition`s smashes them together into a single `Definition`.
 I needed a data structure that held a list of migrations that can be